Click here to go back to Website – Main Menu

 Why do we need a style guide?

 When it come to online content there is an high level expectation of quality in the media and publishing industry.
 Our content is constantly under scrutiny and we can be punished for any grammatical mistakes, missing or incorrect information.
+By following this style guide you will ensure the site is up to standard at all times.

 Below are rules for writing website copy.
 If you are unsure then The Economist Style Guide and the BBC Academy News Style Guide are both great resources as editorial guides.